jcs/endless/README.md

 - Long-press on back button to show history and quickly go back more than one page

-- Search from URL bar with DDG, Google, or Startpage
+- Search from URL bar with DDG, Google, or Startpage, including optional auto-complete of search queries

 - Optional dark/night-time interface